mort7/learning-go/README.md

 # Learning Go
-Repository contain go programs while learning from the book: The Go Programming Language by Donovan and Kernighan
+Repository containing go programs while learning from the book: The Go Programming Language by Donovan and Kernighan